Dave-team/Knowledge-base/Principles.md

 # Principles

 ## Goal in life
+Happiness:
 - Having had amazing relationships
 - Rich life: long lasting memories of great moments
 - A calm mind

 ## Important elements of life
 There are 7 things that matter most in my life: family, love, friends, health, career, experiences, personal goals & hobbies.
 It is important these are all in balance.
+And any big decision within these areas is very influential to my life so spend a lot of time thinking about them (where you love, who you're with and what you do).
+If you can't decide, the answer is no. If you need a spreadsheet to list pros and cons, forget about it - don't do it.

 ### Family
 - Always be there for the family and be responsible